 How many questions do I need to get correct for the Listening sub-test?

-New listening tests are written for each test session incorporating new material and the grade boundaries are adjusted slightly for each test to allow for minor differences in the difficulty of items included in that particular version.
+Test-takers awarded grade B (a scale score of 350) will typically have a score of at least 30 marks.
+It is important to note that new listening tests are written for each test session incorporating new material.
+This means that the grade boundaries are adjusted slightly for each test to allow for minor differences in the difficulty of items included in that particular version.
 The number of marks needed to secure grade B will therefore vary.
-However, test-takers awarded grade B (a scale score of 350) will typically have a score of at least 30 marks.